Get a demo of Culture Amp

 How does Legal compare?

-People in Legal were much more positive than average regarding Inclusion.
+People in Legal were much more positive than average regarding Company Performance, Voice, and Inclusion.

-On the lower side, people in Legal had much lower favorable scores than average in Action, Equity, and Service & Quality Focus.
+On the lower side, people in Legal had much lower favorable scores than average in Equity.

-People working in Legal are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
+People working in Legal are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
 People working in Legal are less engaged than Engaging Growth.

-The highest scoring question for Legal had 87% of people agreeing that their manager genuinely cares about their wellbeing (+0% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Legal had 88% of people agreeing that they are able to arrange time out from work when they need to (+1% compared to overall) while they were generally most positive about Diversity.

-People in Legal were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 16% of people disagreeing (-1% below average).
+People in Legal were generally least favourable about Equity, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 18% of people disagreeing (+1% above average).

 How long do people stay?